UCSolarCarTeam/Helios-Hermes/README.md

 # README.md

-Hermes is a background process on the Schulich Delta's onboard computer.
+Hermes is a background process on the Schulich Epsilon's onboard computer.
 It rebroadcasts a data feed from the Central Communication System and also logs the data.

 The name is inspired by the Olympian god Hermes who is portrayed as a messenger and scribe of the gods.